 SCF runs a financial basic training for parents that helps them to learn to handle their money and to save up.
-The participants are divided in groups of about a dozen and a microcredit system works within each group.
+The participants are divided into groups of about a dozen and a microcredit system works within each group.
 More or less, it works as follows: each person saves up a little bit each week; if this month I’d live to buy hens to sell eggs at the market, I ask a loan to the group.
-In the following weeks I’ll give it slowly back, with new savings.
+In the following weeks, I’ll give it slowly back, with new savings.

 I’ve been to a couple of these meetings and I asked what do people use the loans for.
 Some bought a pig, made her mate and sold the piglets.
 Someone else made works and improvements in the house.
 Others paid their children’s school fees.